herointene/KanaKill/README.md

 CHECK IT： [KanaKill Website](https://kanakill.netlify.app/)

 Built with Vue, I designing this webapp while learning this fantastic framework.
-KanaKill is my first 'meaningful' webapp for anyone who wanna study Janpanese but not just for me.
+KanaKill is my first 'meaningful' webapp for anyone who wanna study Japanese but not just for me.

 ## How to use (v 0.1.0)